Vanuatu

 Trade Partners

-Vanuatu's most important trading partners are Australia, China, and New Zealand.
-Together Australia and China account for about one third of overall trade.
-Most important export markets are Philippines, the EU and Australia.
+Vanuatu's most important trading partners are Australia, Malaysia, and New Zealand.
+Together Australia and Malayisia account for almost 40% of overall trade.
+Most important export markets are Equador, Australia, and the Philippines, the EU and Australia.

 Economic Structure